-How To Do Mat Pilates, At Home
+How To Do Pilates At Home

-How to do pilates at home
+How to do Pilates at home

 Take your time to master the correct form of the exercises below.
-This will take a lot of mental focus as well as physical discipline, but your efforts will pay off as you build a stronger mind-muscle connection.
+This will take a lot of mental focus as well as physical discipline, but your efforts will pay off as you build a stronger mind-body connection.
 If this is your first time trying Pilates, try to be patient with yourself and concentrate on engaging each muscle individually during the exercises.

-Tips for your first pilates workout
+Tips for your first Pilates workout

 Wear clothing you can move easily in